EU takes legal action against UK over planned Brexit bill

 The bill must also be approved by the U.K.’s House of Lords, where it is sure to meet strong opposition because it breaches international law.

+Helena Kennedy, an opposition Labour Party member of the House of Lords, said the bill was “a flagrant breach of international law,” and Parliament’s upper chamber would try to stop it.

+“People come to the courts in the United Kingdom because our judiciary is respected.
+Our respect for the law is one of our badges — a badge of honor,” she told the BBC.
+“Well it’s gone down.”

-The British government stood its ground in an immediate reaction, saying “we need to create a legal safety net to protect the integrity of the U.K.’s internal market, ensure ministers can always deliver on their obligations to Northern Ireland and protect the gains from the peace process.”
+The British government stood its ground in an immediate reaction to the EU move, saying “we need to create a legal safety net to protect the integrity of the U.K.’s internal market, ensure ministers can always deliver on their obligations to Northern Ireland and protect the gains from the peace process.”

 If the Internal Market Bill becomes law, it will give Britain the power to disregard part of the Brexit withdrawal treaty dealing with trade to and from Northern Ireland, which shares a 300-mile (500-kilometer) border with the Republic of Ireland.